eEcoLiDAR/miscellaneous/utils/README.md

 eecolidar:~$
 ```

-As the menu above shows, it is possible to re-configure the setup.
+As the menu above shows it is possible to re-configure the setup, you just need to call again `rclone config`.
 Once it is configured the next step is to mount it.
 For this example we use the location `/data/local/eecolidar_webdav`.
-The location `/data/local/eecolidar/rclone/tmp/` is used by rclone to cache the files it downloads from our `webdav storage`.
+As rclone cache  we use `/data/local/eecolidar/rclone/tmp/`.
+It is the location used by rclone to cache the files used by the applications.
+The option `--vfs-cache-mode full` tells rclone to first download the file before it is used.
 ```
 rclone mount eecolidar_webdav: /data/local/eecolidar_webdav/ --allow-other --vfs-cache-mode full --daemon --log-file=/data/local/eecolidar/rclone/rclone_log.out --log-level DEBUG --cache-dir /data/local/eecolidar/rclone/tmp/ --cache-db-purge --vfs-cache-max-age 20m0s --dir-cache-time 15m0s --cache-workers=6
 ```
-When the operations over the files is short and many happen in parallel, we recommend small time values for `--vfs-cache-max-age` and `--dir-cache-time`, i.e., between two and five minutes.
-Otherwise, use the ones in the example.
+When the files are used for a short period of time and many are request in simultaneously, we recommend small time values for `--vfs-cache-max-age` and `--dir-cache-time` (between two and five minutes) to avoid cache overflow, rclone hangs in such situations.
+If your storage has 128GB free space or more, just use the values given in the example.

-To unmount you only need to make none of the files or directories under `/data/local/eecolidar_webdav/` are being used.
+To unmount you only need to make sure none of the files or directories under `/data/local/eecolidar_webdav/` are being used.
 ```
 fusermount -u  /data/local/eecolidar_webdav/
 ```